-You have come to this page because you need to pursue In-Vitro Fertilization and are wondering if Micro/mini IVF, or some such such named treatment protocol is right for you.
+You have come to this page because you need to pursue In-Vitro Fertilization and are wondering if Micro/mini IVF or some such named treatment protocol is right for you.
 You probably have been attracted by the low cost and “convenience” of the process.
 At Fertility Partnership, after reviewing the success rates of these protocols we have decided that the bold claims made about them are just not substantiated.
 I have seen some actually call it a “scam”.
 I personally would not go that far, but I do believe it is misleading to tell people that it is better than traditional IVF.
-I have some some programs give these cycles special names with Scandinavian countries attached, as if that will make it more successful.
+I have some programs give these cycles special names with Scandinavian countries attached as if that will make it more successful.
 You should take the time to look to see where programs who do these cycles rank with the CDC (where all programs must submit their data) and see the “live birth rates” of programs that do Mini/micro IVF.
 You have a right to know.

 Mini/micro IVF attracts people who are looking for a bargain.
 The truth is that Mini/micro IVF cycles are far less successful than regular IVF.
 Just think about it; Mini/micro IVF would be easy for any clinic to do because the protocols are not secret.
 Therefore, if they were so successful and truly saved patients money wouldn’t many other programs offer similar protocols?
 The reality is most people have to spend more to achieve a pregnancy with Mini/micro IVF.
 What the clinics that do Mini/micro IVF don’t tell you is that because they retrieve so few eggs they make very few embryos.
-The then reccomend to freeze the ones you do get and repeat the Mini/micro cycle and store more embryos until you have enough to try.
+The then recommend freezing the ones you do get and repeat the Mini/micro cycle and store more embryos until you have enough to try.
 This is called “embryo banking”.
 By doing several rounds of Mini/micro IVF and creating a pile of frozen embryos they only begin to approach the success rates of Traditional IVF.
-Therefore, Mini/micro IVF costs are significantly higher then a regular IVF cycle performed at a top clinic that is reasonably priced.
+Therefore, Mini/micro IVF costs are significantly higher than a regular IVF cycle performed at a top clinic that is reasonably priced.

 There have been claims that the so-called Mini/micro IVF protocols are especially beneficial for people with low egg reserves.
 Admittedly, that was the original idea behind the development of these cycles that use oral medications and low dose injections.
 It just didn’t pan out that way.
 Fertility Partnership has found, like many other top clinics, that with patients with lower egg reserves, it is best to maximize the number of eggs that you get in order to get the highest success rates.
 That means higher dose medications and no oral medications.
 In older patients with low egg reserves, then the ideal approach would certainly be to make as many embryos as possible and perform Preimplantation Genetic Screening-PGS to be sure they are genetically normal.
 However, that leads me down a completely different path for a different blog.